shaneparsons/leak/readme.md

 ### Note:

-- make sure to open up activity monitor before the above steps.
+- Make sure to open up activity monitor **before** the above steps.
 The php process will climb fast, and you'll have to force quit it unless you want your computer to crash as well.